 To try to start making some serious money on football bets, just join a reputable sportsbook, read the news or consult your favorite handicappers, pick the football games you like, and wager away.
 Simple, isn't it?

 Here are the different kinds of football bets:

-For example, let's say you bet $110.00 on Miami -7 to beat Buffalo +7.
+For example in an NFL point spread bet, let's say you bet $110.00 on Miami -7 to beat Buffalo +7.
 If Miami wins by more than 7 points, then you win $100.00.
 Therefore, the total payout including the initial bet, would now be $210.00.
 If Miami only wins by 7 points then the game is considered "no action" and all money is returned to you.
 If Miami wins by less than 7 points, then the bet is lost.

 For example, let's say you lay $220.00 on the OVER in the Miami vs. Buffalo game.
 The total for the game is set at 45.
 If both teams' combined score is more than 45, then you win $200.00.
 If the combined score is equal to 45, the game is considered "No Action" and the money will be returned to you.
 If the combined score is less than 45, then you lose the bet.